-A nonprofit organization devoted to interdisciplinary studies and producer of the L.A.S.T.
+A nonprofit organization devoted to interdisciplinary studies, public events and free hands-on education; and producer of the L.A.S.T.
 Festival in the San Francisco Bay area

 The Thymos Foundation, producer of the Life Art Science and Technology (L.A.S.T.)
 Festival, aims at organizing, presenting and nurturing interdisciplinary events that combine art, tech and science to help reshape the cultural environment of the 21st century towards a multidimensional form of individual and social creativity.

 The LAST Festival is a new kind of festival celebrating daring entrepreneurs, thinkers, scientists, artists and engineers, whose passion and vision have reshaped their industries, our lives and the future.